Guidelines for

 Policy-makers play a key role in ensuring children’s safety and well-being online and offline.

-Child online protection is a global challenge and requires a global approach based on harmonized and inclusive national strategies on COP.
+Child online protection is a global challenge and requires a global approach based on harmonized and inclusive national strategies on child online protection.

-The Guidelines for policy-makers propose concrete recommendations on how to develop a national strategy on COP, provided with tools to identify key stakeholders to engage with, coordination efforts and alignment with existing national frameworks and strategy plans.
+The Guidelines for policy-makers propose concrete recommendations on how to develop a national strategy on child online protection, provided with tools to identify key stakeholders to engage with, coordination efforts and alignment with existing national frameworks and strategy plans.

 General recommendations